Oct 31st, 2024 @ justine's web page

 generate this .c file.
 You'll

-notice its hash function only needs to consider a single character in in
+notice its hash function only needs to consider a single character to

-a string.
-That's what makes it perfect, and perfect means better
+get a collision free lookup.
+That's what makes it perfect, and perfect

-performance.
-I'm not sure who wants to be able to syntax highlight C at
+means better performance.
+I'm not sure who wants to be able to syntax

-35 MB per second, but I am now able to do so, even though I've defined
+highlight C at 35 MB per second, but I am now able to do so, even though

 about